-Established in June 2013, Glasgow Children's University was the first local Children's University centre to be established in Scotland under the umbrella of Children's University Trust Scotland.
-It is managed by the University of Strathclyde and works in partnership with Glasgow City Council, member schools and other organisations.
+Established in June 2013, Glasgow Children's University is a partnership between Curiosity Collective, University of Strathclyde, Glagsow City Council, schools and other organisations.
 Currently membership is open to schools in the Glasgow City area only.

-Children's University recognises achievement and celebrates learning that takes place outwith normal school hours: before and after school and at lunchtimes, weekends and during school holidays.
-Children aged 5 to 14 gain credits for taking part in activities such as after-school clubs, drama groups, sports teams or learning experiences at museums, parks and community centres.
-Learning need not be purely academic; often it is about building practical skills.
+Children's University encourages children and young people to be curious, explore new challenges and choose experiences that set their imagination alight.
+We promote and celebrate learning and achievement that takes place beyond the classroom - during lunchtimes, after school, at weekends and in the holidays.
+Children aged 5 to 14 collect virtual credit coins and skill points for taking part in activities such as after-school clubs, drama groups, sports teams or learning experiences at museums, parks and community centres.

 Participation is voluntary, enabling children to explore different learning environments, to become independent and confident learners.
-Our aim is to raise aspirations, boost achievement and encourage a love of learning.
+Our aim is to boost children's confidence and wellbeing, nurture their skills, raise their aspirations, and spark a love of learning that stays with them throughout their lives.
 Above all it should be fun!